-- 2. Measure the impact: Assess the results for the state's economy and budget. - 3.
-Inform policy choices: Build evaluation into policy and budget deliberations.
+- 1) Make a plan: Determine who will evaluate, when, and how. - 2) Measure the impact: Assess the results for the state's economy and budget. - 3) Inform policy choices: Build evaluation into policy and budget deliberations.

 Several states have laws requiring review of state tax incentives but none requires state legislative review of local property tax abatements.